-There is an attempt at checking if the character is lower case or not so it gets Mark A but it does not get Mark F as the 2nd condition does not specify which comparison operator is being used in the comparison with "z").
+There is an attempt at checking if the character is lower case or not so it gets Mark A but it does not get Mark F as while the syntax is correct the logic of the program is not (2nd condition does not specify what "z" is being compared to).
 The user's input is used in the attempt at the condition in the selection structure (so it does get Mark D).